 Aqua Voice is a good subscription dictation app, arguably the best value among the cloud subscriptions, and its free tier makes it easy to try.
 If your must-haves are an iPhone app and many languages on day one, it is a reasonable pick.

-But it still rents you a hotkey.
-Infina sells you the whole loop: $99 once, transcription that never leaves your Mac, voice control of the OS, and a hands-free mode that types, sends, and switches apps while your hands do something else.
+But for about the same money it still stops at a hotkey, and its engine lives on someone else's servers.
+Infina gives you the whole loop: $99/year with unlimited words and commands, transcription that never leaves your Mac, voice control of the OS, and a hands-free mode that types, sends, and switches apps while your hands do something else.

 If your voice mostly writes prompts, buy Infina.
 If we are wrong about that, the refund takes one email.